Curso: Análisis Geoespacial - Prof. Edier Aristizábal - Universidad Nacional de Colombia, sede Medellín

 It is often more interesting to model the relationship between the distribution of points and some underlying covariate by defining that relationship mathematically.
 This can be done by exploring the changes in point density as a function of a covariate.

-$Pr(X_i) = {\frac{exp(\beta_0 + \beta_1X_i)}{1 + exp (\beta_0 + \beta_1X_i)}}$
+$Pr(y/X_i) = {\frac{exp(\beta_0 + \beta_1X_i)}{1 + exp (\beta_0 + \beta_1X_i)}}$

 NN analysis

 The method compares the observed spatial distribution to a random theoretical one.
-The Average Nearest Neighbor (NN) tool measures the distance between each feature centroid and its nearest neighbor's centroid location.
+The Average Nearest Neighbor (ANN) tool measures the distance between each feature centroid and its nearest neighbor's centroid location.
 It then averages all these nearest neighbor distances.
 If the average distance is less than the average for a hypothetical random distribution, the distribution of the features being analyzed is considered clustered.
 If the average distance is greater than a hypothetical random distribution, the features are considered dispersed.

 NN analysis